JdenHartog/SONY_DSC-RX100M4/README.md

 - use 'e' key to go to next frame <BR>
 Or:
 - open it in with QuickTime
-- use '🡒' key to go to next frame
+- use 'right' key to go to next frame <BR>
 Or:
 - open it in with Windows Media Player
 - use 'Ctrl'+ play button to go to next frame